ramgtw/performance-test/README.md

 This repository is for Bahmni performance test.

 1. Clone the performance test repo.
+2. Setup appropriate scenario and timings in UserSimulation.scala.
-2. To run the test, execute "mvn gatling:execute" command from jss-performance directory.
+3. To run the test, execute "mvn gatling:test" command from jss-performance directory.

 Setup
 =========